alex2276564/LeverLock/README.md

 If you are using the [AnarchyExploitFixes](https://github.com/xGinko/AnarchyExploitFixes) plugin, which also includes redstone and lever checks, you have two options:

-1. **Use LeverLock + AntiRedstoneClock-Remastered:**
+**Option 1: Use LeverLock + AntiRedstoneClock-Remastered**

-  - Keep LeverLock and AntiRedstoneClock-Remastered installed.
+* Keep LeverLock and AntiRedstoneClock-Remastered installed.
-  - In AnarchyExploitFixes, disable its own lever/redstone checks (to avoid double-handling the same events).
+* In AnarchyExploitFixes, disable its own lever/redstone checks (to avoid double-handling the same events).
-  - This gives you specialized, focused protection from LeverLock/ARCR and lets AEF handle everything else.
+* This gives you specialized, focused protection from LeverLock/ARCR and lets AEF handle everything else.

-2. **Use only AnarchyExploitFixes for redstone/lever checks:**
+**Option 2: Use only AnarchyExploitFixes for redstone/lever checks**

-  - Rely on AEF's built-in redstone/lever protection.
+* Rely on AEF's built-in redstone/lever protection.
-  - In this case you can safely remove LeverLock and AntiRedstoneClock-Remastered to reduce plugin count.
+* In this case you can safely remove LeverLock and AntiRedstoneClock-Remastered to reduce plugin count.
-  - Make sure to test AEF's redstone module in your environment, as its behavior and performance may differ.
+* Make sure to test AEF's redstone module in your environment, as its behavior and performance may differ.

+**Which option is better?**

-Which option is better depends on your server setup and testing:
+It depends on your server setup and testing:

-- LeverLock + AntiRedstoneClock-Remastered provide targeted fixes for specific exploits.
+* LeverLock + AntiRedstoneClock-Remastered provide targeted fixes for specific exploits.
-- AnarchyExploitFixes is a wide-scope solution with many different checks; its redstone module may be less battle-tested in some setups.
+* AnarchyExploitFixes is a wide-scope solution with many different checks; its redstone module may be less battle-tested in some setups.

 ## 📥 Installation